ashrith1357/sentinel/README.md

 Sentinel, the HashiCorp framework for policy as code management, is built to be embedded in existing software to enable fine-grained, logic-based policy decisions.
 A policy describes under what circumstances certain behaviors are allowed.
 Sentinel is embedded into the Enterprise version of each of the HashiCorp products and was first introduced at HashiConf.
 Sentinel basics are covered in: [Terraform Enterprise: Applying policy as code to infrastructure provisioning](https://www.hashicorp.com/blog/sentinel-and-terraform-enterprise-policy-as-code)

 Here is the Sentinel documentation aboutwriting policies with the Sentinel language, [the Sentinel documentation](https://docs.hashicorp.com/sentinel/writing/).
 We can also use the [tfe_sentinel_policy](https://www.terraform.io/docs/providers/tfe/r/sentinel_policy.html) resource from the [Terraform Enterprise provider](https://www.terraform.io/docs/providers/tfe/) to upload a policy using Terraform itself.

+# Imports

+Imports enable Sentinel to access external data and functions.

+Sentinel ships with a set of [standard imports](https://docs.hashicorp.com/sentinel/imports/).
+Standard imports are available by default to every Sentinel policy